 The biggest challenge was finding a way to get the wood grain on it.
 Wood paneling would have been way too cumbersome.
 So we explained the best way is using vinyl with a printed graphic that represented the wood grain they desired.
 We had the printing done by Olympus Group in Milwaukee.
 They did an awesome job, very helpful and patient in doing all of the samples.
 In the end, we got the right material and the right ink.
 We used a solvent ink.

-The skin was applied around 1” x 1” square aluminum tube w/staple tube on a lot of it.
+The skin was applied around 1” x 1” square aluminum tube.
 We built a skeletal frame measuring 8’ 6” X 40’ and halved down the middle.
 For illumination, the unit includes twelve 6” round recessed LED lights (11 watt).